Studying in Canada

 About 30% of all international students today currently, across the globe are pursuing studies in the US.
 America has one of the most flexible and versatile education systems in the whole world.

-For the graduate and the post graduate courses, the eligibility and requirement is same as Canada's, 12 years of schooling for pursuing graduation and 16 years of studies for pursuing a post-grad degree.
+For the graduate and the post graduate courses, the eligibility and requirement are same as Canada's, 12 years of schooling for pursuing graduation and 16 years of studies for pursuing a post-grad degree.
 Some institutes also accept 15 years of studies for courses like MBA.
-You need to have great scores in exams like GRE, GMAT, SAT, etc as well as a minimum score requirement in TOEFL and IELTS.
+You need to have great scores in exams like GRE, GMAT, SAT, etc. as well as a minimum score requirement in TOEFL and IELTS.

 One needs to apply to a college/university, basically an education institution which has been approved by the popular US Citizenship & Immigration Service.

-The tuition fee in the US can range anywhere between USD $10,000 and USD $55,000 for 1 year approximately, and this excludes the other expenses like, accommodation, food, books, groceries, medical insurance etc.
+The tuition fee in the US can range anywhere between USD $10,000 and USD $55,000 for 1 year approximately, and this excludes the other expenses like accommodation, food, books, groceries, medical insurance, etc.

 The undergraduate courses are 4 years long while the graduate courses are 1+ years.

-Jobs in fields like management, advertising, finance, dentistry, software engineer etc. are some of the top jobs in America.
+Jobs in fields like management, advertising, finance, dentistry, software engineer, etc. are some of the top jobs in America.